barsoom/auctionet_single_sign_on_plug/README.md

 You can also set `sso_session_persister` to something else, but only do that after you get SSO to work without it.

+If you want some paths not to require SSO, create a different pipeline for those.

 ### Auctionet setup

 Ensure you have created a `SingleSignOnApplication` record in auctionet dev that matches this app.
-The `sso_login_url` should be something like `http://192.168.50.1:4000`.
+The `sso_login_url` should be something like `http://192.168.50.1:4000/` (does not need to be "/" but needs to be a path that is controlled by this plug).

 ### Trying it out